openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

 Running the application with the empty list of options yields the usage message given above and an error message.

 Application supports topologies with one or more inputs.
-If a topology is not data sensitive, you can skip the input parameter.
+If a topology is not data-sensitive, you can skip the input parameter.
 In this case, inputs are filled with random values.
-If a model has only image input(s), please a provide folder with images or a path to an image as input.
+If a model has only image input(s), please provide a folder with images or a path to an image as input.
-If a model has some specific input(s) (not images), please prepare a binary file(s), which is filled with data of appropriate precision and provide a path to them as input.
+If a model has some specific input(s) (not images), please prepare a binary file(s) that is filled with data of appropriate precision and provide a path to them as input.
 If a model has mixed input types, input folder should contain all required files.
 Image inputs are filled with image files one by one.
 Binary inputs are filled with binary inputs one by one.

 To run the tool, you can use public or Intel's pre-trained models.
-To download the models, use the OpenVINO [Model Downloader](./tools/downloader/README.md) or go to [https://download.01.org/opencv/](https://download.01.org/opencv/).
+To download the models, use the OpenVINO [Model Downloader](@ref omz_tools_downloader_README) or go to [https://download.01.org/opencv/](https://download.01.org/opencv/).

-> **NOTE**: Before running the tool with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](./docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
+> **NOTE**: Before running the tool with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).

 ## Examples of Running the Tool